hsharrison/python-cryptsy/README.md

 Usage
 ---

 Three APIs are offered.
-All API methods have the same name and signature as described in the [cryptsy API specs](https://www.cryptsy.com/pages/api).
+For the first two (public and private), functions/methods have the same names and signatures as described in the [cryptsy API specs](https://www.cryptsy.com/pages/api).

 ---